 Maybe Jesus owes a lot of people an apology.
-On the other hand, we never see Him going around, apologizing because His followers are so hypocritical, slow, and small.
+On the other hand, we never see Him going around, apologizing for followers who are too hypocritical, slow, and small.
 He certainly rebuked them Himself and corrected them, but never gave any indication to outsiders or prospective members that He was ashamed of them.

 Heb.
 2:11 For he who sanctifies and those who are sanctified all have one source.
 That is why he is not ashamed to call them brothers.

 He refused to be ashamed of them in the similar brave and loving way as the parent of a special needs child might reject feelings of self-conscious embarrassment.
 As we follow Him, refusing to leave Him or each other, He will never be ashamed of us, regardless of our inherent flaws.